ReneHezser/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `skuTier`

 Tier of a managed cluster SKU.
+Defaults to `Standard`.

 - Required: No
 - Type: string